Jo Potter: Club career

+Managerial career

+On 22 June 2023, Potter was appointed manager of Scottish Women's Premier League club Rangers, having previously worked as assistant manager at Birmingham City.
+Rangers won domestic cup doubles in both of Allen's seasons at the club.

+On 24 June 2025, Potter was appointed as manager of Women's Super League 2 side Crystal Palace.

 International career

 Potter played for England at U16 level.
 She helped England U19s qualify for the 2003 UEFA Women's Under-19 Championship finals, scoring twice in 90 seconds against Bulgaria on 4 October 2002.

 She was called up to the senior team for the first time for a friendly against Nigeria in April 2004, while playing for Arsenal.
 But she had to pull out due to a back injury.
 In September 2004 she featured as a substitute in two friendlies against the Netherlands.

 Potter narrowly missed out on selection for UEFA Women's Euro 2005, but was recalled straight after the tournament following impressive performances for the U21 team.
 She scored against Hungary during England's record 13–0 win in October 2005.
 Potter withdrew from the World Cup qualifying play-off against France in September 2006 with damaged ankle ligaments.
 However, she returned to the team for the 1–0 friendly win over Scotland in March 2007.

 After a seven-year absence from the England team, Potter was recalled by coach Mark Sampson for a friendly with Sweden in August 2014.
 She scored her second goal for England in September 2014, during a 10–0 win in Montenegro.
 In May 2015, Sampson named Potter in his final squad for the 2015 FIFA Women's World Cup, where the team finished a historic third.
 Potter was named to her second consecutive major tournament finals squad when Sampson selected her to his UEFA Women's Euro 2017 squad in April 2017.

+Potter was allotted 156 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.